National Socialist Underground murders: Murder of Michèle Kiesewetter

 On 25 April 2007, police officer Michèle Kiesewetter and her duty partner were attacked during their lunch break.
 Kiesewetter, age 22, was killed and her partner was critically wounded but survived with no memory of the attack.
 Both were shot involving directly aimed headshots at point-blank range while sitting in the patrol car with the shooters approaching their vehicle from both sides.
-Kiesewetter died on-site; her male partner was in a coma for several weeks.
+Kiesewetter died at the crime scene; her male partner was in a coma for several weeks.
 While in the other cases, the motive is assumed to be xenophobia and/or racism, it is unclear why Kiesewetter and her partner were attacked; theories include a variety of motives, such as a personal link between Kiesewetter, who came from Oberweißbach in Thuringia, and the alleged perpetrators who all came from Thuringia, or the acquisition of firearms.
 The duty pistols of Kiesewetter and her partner were found on 4 November 2011 at the caravan where Böhnhardt and Mundlos died, giving rise to the belief that this attack was linked to the Bosphorus murder series.